Song Yo-chan: Fall from power

-In August 1963, he was temporarily hospitalized due to kidney disease, and on August 8, the Dong-A Ilbo wrote, "It is patriotic for this soldier to focus only on national defense and for Chairman Park Chung-hee to step down."
-An open letter was published to the chairman of the Supreme Council for National Reconstruction, Park Chung-hee, and at 11:30 pm on August 11, he was with his family at his home in Sindang-dong, and was suddenly arrested on suspicion of murdering a teacher by an agent of the Korean Central Intelligence Agency.
+In August 1963, he was temporarily hospitalized due to kidney disease, and on August 8, the Dong-A Ilbo wrote, "It is patriotic for this soldier to focus only on national defense and for Chairman Park Chung Hee to step down."
+An open letter was published to the chairman of the Supreme Council for National Reconstruction, Park Chung Hee, and at 11:30 pm on August 11, he was with his family at his home in Sindang-dong, and was suddenly arrested on suspicion of murdering a teacher by an agent of the Korean Central Intelligence Agency.
 According to the arrest warrant issued by Judge Won Jong-baek of the Seoul Criminal District Court, enforced by the Korean Central Intelligence Agency on the morning of August 11, 1953.
-On October 5, 1950, the year the Korean War broke out, Colonel Song Yo-chan, then commander of the religious division, commanded the military police to fire at a former subordinate, Lieutenant Colonel Yong-gu, 2nd Battalion, 17th Regiment, 2 km south of Bulguksa Temple in Gyeongju-si for disobeying orders.
+On October 5, 1950, the year the Korean War broke out, Colonel Song Yo-chan, then commander of the religious division, commanded the military police to fire at a former subordinate, Lieutenant Colonel Yong-gu, 2nd Battalion, 17th Regiment, 2 km south of the temple Bulguksa in Gyeongju for disobeying orders.
 Lieutenant Colonel Yong-gu then submitted a complaint and requested a re-investigation.
 An arrest warrant was issued for the reason that he ordered the demonstration team to fire in front of the house (during the incident that was not confirmed at all and was not even prosecuted at the revolutionary trial immediately after the April Revolution).
 Song was then arrested and taken to Mapo Prison.

 1963 South Korean presidential election

 After his release from prison, he ran as a candidate for the newly formed Liberal Democratic Party in the 5th presidential election to be held in December, but on October 7, 1963, he announced his resignation as a presidential candidate through lawyer Tae Yoon-gi, saying, "I am resigning to realize a single opposition party candidate."
-Prosecutor Yoo Tae-sun of the Seoul District Prosecutor's Office said, "On September 15, 1950, when he commanded the battle of Gyeongju-si with the rank of Major General, he was fighting for the army as a commander in an urgent situation where the allies were struggling, so his subordinate battalion commander Jo Yong-gu was summarily disposed of.
-It is difficult to reveal the murderous intentions against the lieutenant colonel, and even if the charges are confirmed, the circumstances will be taken into account in consideration of the latter.”
+Prosecutor Yoo Tae-sun of the Seoul District Prosecutor's Office said, "On September 15, 1950, when he commanded the battle of Gyeongju with the rank of major general, he was fighting for the army as a commander in an urgent situation where the allies were struggling, so his subordinate battalion commander Jo Yong-gu was summarily disposed of.
+It is difficult to reveal the murderous intentions against the lieutenant colonel, and even if the charges are confirmed, the circumstances will be taken into account in consideration of the latter."